microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Basics.md

 ### `strictNullChecks`

 By default, values like `null` and `undefined` are assignable to any other type.
-This can make writing some code easier, but forgetting to handle `null` and `undefined` is the cause of countless bugs in the world - even in other languages!
+This can make writing some code easier, but forgetting to handle `null` and `undefined` is the cause of countless bugs in the world - some consider it a [billion dollar mistake](https://www.youtube.com/watch?v=ybrQvs4x0Ps)!
 The `strictNullChecks` flag makes handling `null` and `undefined` more explicit, and _spares_ us from worrying about whether we _forgot_ to handle `null` and `undefined`.